 I hope you’re excited about these 10+ Ways to Play with a Water Hose This Summer!
 What will you try?

 For water play in child care, I use water tables and sprinkler play for safe summer water play solutions.
 Cleaning and disinfecting wading pools are a lot of work and require a large amount of water.
 Pools do not work well with children in diapers or swim pull-ups.
 The water becomes dirty with grass, sand, and sunscreen.
 Children tend to drink or spit the pool water.
 For these reasons, as well as drowning risks, I don’t use pools at my family child care but there are still precautions for water play at child care.

 I always request parents provide swimwear or a t-shirt and shorts for their child to play in and sunscreen.
 If parents prefer a different kind of sunscreen for their child, they are welcome to provide it otherwise I keep some here they can use.
 I stress that swim shirts provide the best protection for little shoulders, arms, and necks.
 They work wonderfully for sun protection and saves precious time not needing to apply all that sunscreen.

 If your hose has been laying outside in the sun and has water inside it, that water can be super hot.
 Like dangerously hot!
 Be sure to let the water run until it runs cool before any children use the hose.

 There is no substitution for proper supervision, keeping eyes and ears on the children at all times.
 It’s not easy to manage excited children moving in all directions and add water besides!
+Important things to consider when playing outdoors are safety and supervision.
 Consider separating children by age and having younger ones play in an area designed especially for toddlers.
 My younger ones are enthralled with the water tables on the deck while the older ones run through the sprinkler on the grass.
 Please make decisions based on your own children’s needs and abilities.